Detecting Gem Treatments

 Heated Tanzanite from Tanzania

-Unheated Sapphire from Tanzania
+Unheated Tanzanian Sapphire

 Like all ethical gem dealers, we are meticulous in disclosing gem treatments to our customers.
 When we buy a new batch of gems, whether in rough form or cut and polished, we always acquire as much information as we can about where the material was mined and whether any treatments have been applied.
 Since the information we collect is not always reliable, we also send samples to leading gemological laboratories for analysis.
 Only then will we offer the gems for sale to our customers.